Behavior Tips for Living with Intact Dogs and Cats

 During times of crisis, veterinarians in some communities may stop offering elective surgical services, including spay/neuter.
 That means adoption agencies may be faced with fostering or adopting out intact animals, requiring that pets get spayed/neutered when regular veterinary services resume.

-Share the downloads on this page with caregivers of unaltered pets to help them prevent and address common problems that may arise from living with intact dogs and cats, including:
+Share these downloads with caregivers of unaltered pets to help them prevent and address common problems that may arise from living with intact dogs and cats, including:

 - Unwanted pregnancy